wicked-rainman/DAPL/docs/DAPL_OVERVIEW.md

       define_csv_tag("tag_string")

-            Where input files have a tage line that defines fields within each record fieldnames will not need defining.
+            Where input files have a tag line that defines fields within each record fieldnames will not need defining.
 The single parameter to this function indicates the start string that defines a tag line (eg, "#Fields:")